AnirudhKakati/lossless-learning/README.md

 ## Why use Lossless Learning?
-* Curated resources covering mathematics, programming, deep learning and more * Explore GitHub repositories, YouTube videos, and relevant articles all in one place Finetuned summaries for faster understanding
+* Curated resources covering mathematics, programming, deep learning and more *
+* Explore Books, YouTube videos, GitHub repositories, and relevant articles all in one place *
+* Finetuned summaries for faster understanding *
-Favorite resources to revisit anytime
+* Favorite resources to revisit anytime *

 Checkout the web app here:
 https://lossless-learning-react-frontend-kbhge3in6a-uc.a.run.app/